katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_ACCESSIBILITY_LEVELS.md

 As your code becomes more complex, Abstraction is the process that you, the developer, will go through to provide the most general, and hopefully simplest, way possible.
 This is done via multiple refactors of your code as complexity slowly works its way in.

-With our current code, the `Animal` class is an abstraction of more specific animals that we create later, such as the Lizard.
+With our current code, the `Automobile` class is an abstraction of more specific animals that we create later, such as the Car.

 ## Protected Internal